 So How Do I Register

-- You can also make a call to a representative Phone Registration.
-You'll make a call to the executive of TOFEL at the exam center, and you need to do this, at least seven days before the exam.
-Their phone contact too is not listed on their official website, but you can reach them via their social handles, such as Twitter, so they can issue you with a valid phone contact number.
+- You can also make a call to a representative for Phone Registration.
+You'll call the executive of TOFEL at the exam center, and you need to do this at least seven days before the exam.
+Their phone contact isn't on their official website, but you can reach them via their social handles, such as Twitter so that they can issue you with a valid phone contact number.
 Alternatively, you can visit them at their headquarters at Princeton, New Jersey.

 TOEFL Exam Fees

 - TOEFL exam fees for iBT ranges from $160 to $250, depending on your region

 - TOEFL exam fees for PBT is around $180